scvolabs/scvolabs-website/index.md

 ### Join our advisory board

 We're assembling a small group of advisors to guide our overall strategy and execution.
 If you have substantive experience as an entrepreneur, digital professional or third sector leader and are looking for a new way to put your experience to good use then we would be delighted to talk to you.
-Sound like you?
+Want to find out more?
 [Get in touch](mailto:chris.yiu@scvo.org.uk).

 ### Get in touch

-Want to know more?
-Find us here:
+Contact the team using the links below:

 [<i class="fa fa-fw fa-envelope"></i>](mailto:chris.yiu@scvo.org.uk) [<i class="fa fa-fw fa-twitter"></i>](https://twitter.com/clry2) [<i class="fa fa-fw fa-linkedin"></i>](https://uk.linkedin.com/in/clry2) Chris Yiu, Director
 [<i class="fa fa-fw fa-envelope"></i>](mailto:susan.murray@scvo.org.uk) [<i class="fa fa-fw fa-twitter"></i>](https://twitter.com/ramsaymurray) [<i class="fa fa-fw fa-linkedin"></i>](https://www.linkedin.com/profile/view?id=45755563) Susan Murray, Assistant Director